HPDCS/USE/Reproducibility.md

 Configuration
 -------------

-* USE does not need any manual configuration.
-Just type `make` and everything should go smoothly.
+USE does not need any manual configuration.
+Type the following

+* `make config`

+and everything should go smoothly.
 Such a phase is required to generate necessary information about cache layout and clocks.
 In particular, the folder `include-gen` should contain two headers:

   * `clock_constant.h`
   * `hpipe.h`